MaterializeInc/materialize/play/mbta/doc/mbta-reference.md

 ## File sources

-Any file in `workspace` will be mounted to the Materialize docker container at `/workdir/workspace`.
+Any file in `play/mbta` will be mounted to the Materialize docker container at `/workdir`, so any file in workspace will be found at `/workdir/workspace`.

 ### Static metadata